What to Plant in Santa Cruz & the Bay Area in June

 For Most Areas

 Tomatoes (early June only): This is your deadline in most microclimates.
 Determinates like Celebrity finish before cold weather; indeterminates like Early Girl and Sungold produce until frost.
+For variety recommendations and growing tips specific to our area, see our guide to growing tomatoes in Santa Cruz.

 Peppers (early June only): They take 80 to 100+ days from transplant to harvest.
 Late June planting won't produce well before temperatures drop.